Array§

 ): boolean

-Returns true if no elements of the data
+Returns true if no elements of the data array pass the condition.

 Source§noElements<I extends any[]>(